Tails for Anarchists

 • Pidgin: The account files of this chat application (using the XMPP protocol).

-• SSH Client: SSH is used to connect to servers.
-All files related to SSH.
+• SSH Client: All files related to SSH, a protocol used to connect to servers.

 Advanced Settings: